25 Ways To Improve Your Wholesale Apparel Website

 Here is how the email notification looks like on Outlook, Gmail, and other email platforms.

-6. Allow customers to download pricing sheets, product photos, decoration methods, size charts, catalog and other resources
+6. Allow users to download pricing sheets, photos, and more!

 - Pricing sheets